Skip to main content

 A great place to stay is Book Derwent House in Matlock.
 Sleeps 12.
 Pets welcome.

-If you visit in February with young children, Matlock Farm Park is an ideal place to visit, with more opportunities to get up close to the animals.
+If you visit in February with young children, Matlock Farm Park is ideal, as there are more opportunities to get up close to the animals.

 The Park has just opened the Rainforest Play Barn, perfect for wet-weather days when you need to get the children out of the house to burn off some energy somewhere warm and dry.